zub786/Udacity-Projects-shared/Project_6/README.md

 # Lightsail Instance Final Project
-This is catalog apaplication working live on lightsail instance.Following are the details to access it.
+This is catalog application working live on lightsail instance.Following are the details to access it.